tobixen/thrash-protect/README.md

 page faults changes more than a configurable threshold value (say, 10), the script will actively do "kill -STOP" on the currently running process doing most of the major page faults.
-If the number of page faults is 0, the script will do "kill -CONT" on the last stopped process.
+If the number of page faults is 0, the script will do "kill -CONT" on the stopped process(es).

 The script should also trigger alarms (i.e. by sending email, SMS or trigging an alarm in an external monitoring system, like nagios/icinga).

+Important processes (say, sshd) can be whitelisted.

+With this approach, hopefully the most-thrashing processes will be breaked sufficiently that it will always be possible to ssh into a thrashing box and see what's going on.

 Implementation
 --------------

-A prototype will be made in python, but eventually it should be implemented in C for smallest possible footstep, memory consumption and fastest possible action.
+A prototype has been made in python, but eventually it should be implemented in C for smallest possible footstep, memory consumption and fastest possible action.

+I realized that both a queue approach and a stack approach has it's problems (the stack may permanently freeze relatively innocent processes, the queue is inefficient and causes quite much paging) so I made some logic "get from the head of the list sometimes, pop from the tail most of the times".
+I guess there are a lot of other ways to tweak and tune this script, though I'm worried that the simplicity will go down the drain if doing too much tweaking.